antiborder/japanese-learn-api/CHATBOT_IMPLEMENTATION_PLAN_2.md

 **Scope**:
 - ✅ Keep REST API text chat (from Phase 1)
-- ✅ Add conversation logging to DynamoDB
+- ✅ Add conversation logging to DynamoDB (raw logs)
-- ✅ Generate summaries using Gemini API
+- ⚠️ Generate summaries using Gemini API (OPTIONAL - can be added later)
-- ✅ Create admin endpoints to view conversations
+- ✅ Create admin endpoints to view conversations (work with raw logs)
 - ✅ Still no DB/vectorization for chat responses

 **Why This Phase**: